Martin Prescott/E+/Getty images

 Step 1: Enter your ZIP code on our marketplace, and we’ll show you available plans near you.
 You can then use our filtering tools to compare available energy plans and providers in your area.

-Step 2: Once you’ve found an energy plan you want to learn more about, click “More details” at the bottom of the box.
+Step 2: Once you’ve found an energy plan you want to learn more about, click “More details” underneath the basic plan information.

-Step 3: From there, you’ll find a few tabs with details of the plan, including “Plan documents.”
-The first option under “Plan documents” is “Access the EFL,” which will open the plan’s Electricity Facts Label in a new tab.
+Step 3: From there, you’ll find a few tabs with plan details, including “Plan documents.”
+The first option under “Plan documents” is “Access the EFL,” which will open the plan’s Electricity Facts Label in a new tab on your browser.

 The next section of this guide will explain how to read an Electricity Facts Label and use the information when shopping for a plan.